Version: 1.2

 D. Types of Personal Data

-- Account Data: Name, email, company name
+- Account Data: Name, email address, company name, job title

 E. Sensitive Data

-The Service is not designed to process sensitive or special categories of data.
-Customer should not configure monitoring rules that would cause FreshGuard to access fields containing sensitive data without appropriate safeguards.
+Customer should not configure monitoring rules that would cause FreshGuard to access fields containing special categories of Personal Data without appropriate safeguards, lawful bases, and prior written notice to FreshGuard.[web:41]

 Annex II: Security Measures